sixeyed/docker-kube-workshop/part-2.md

 ![](./img/part-2/dtr-image-pushed.jpg)

-## <a name="3"></a> 3 - Deploy the application using Universal Control Plane
+## <a name="3"></a> 3 - Deploy and upgrade an application using Universal Control Plane

 In Part 1 you deployed applications as Docker stakcs running on Kubernetes in your local Docker environment.
 Docker EE supports the same functionality using Universal Control Plane.
 In this section you'll deploy the hybrid app to Kubernetes on UCP, using a Docker Compose file.

-There's a
+There's a [compose file for V1 of the app](part-2/hybrid-app-v1.yml), where the Java web app connects directly to the MySQL database.
+The compose file uses an environment variable for the DTR host, so first youi need to use `docker-compoose config` to evaluate the variable.

+On your worker3 node run:

 ```
+cd ~/scm/docker-kube-workshop/part-2

-docker-compose -f hybrid-app-v1/yml config > hybrid-app-v1-dtr.yml
+docker-compose -f hybrid-app-v1.yml config > hybrid-app-v1-dtr.yml
 ```

 ![](./img/part-2/ucp-create-stack.jpg)